 By Cristina Utti MA, MFA

 Alcohol and drug abuse takes a toll on the body, not only mentally and emotionally, but physically as well.
-In recovery, it is equally as important to heal the physical body as the we delve into the emotionally and psychological patterns that got us an addiction to begin with.
+In recovery, it is equally as important to heal the physical body as we delve into the emotional and psychological patterns that got us an addiction to begin with.

 Many people with addictions suffer from low self-esteem.
 They seek escape through their addiction.
 As a result, the brain can suffer neurological damage—this is why it is called a brain disease.
 The abuse of drugs and alcohol causes a neurological imbalance, effecting the person’s ability to feel ‘good’ naturally.
 Regular exercise has proven to repair the damage in the brain, naturally altering brain chemistry.